Just over 16 miles from Maui, the sleepy island of Lanai seems a world apart.

 If you’re still not convinced, consider this: The morning cruise across the ocean is scented with warm, home-baked cinnamon rolls.
 According to Driessen, “They have more of a following in some ways than our snorkel tours do.”

-Trilogy’s Discover Lanai tours run from Lahaina Harbor on weekdays only from 10 a.m. til 6 p.m., with an earlier second tour from 6:30 a.m. to 2:30 p.m. offered in the busier summer months.
+Trilogy’s Discover Lanai tours run from Lahaina Harbor Monday through Friday (excluding holidays) from 10 a.m. til 6 p.m., with an additional special Sunrise Tour from 6:30 a.m. to 2:30 p.m. offered during the busier summer months.
 On weekends, the company offers the Lanai Seafari, a similar cruise and snorkeling experience away from Hulopoe Bay per the agreement with the local community.
-Tours utilize the company’s 64-foot Trilogy I and 55-foot Trilogy IV catamarans and are restricted to 55 passengers, sailtrilogy.com/tour/lanai.
+Tours utilize the company’s 64-foot Trilogy I and 55-foot Trilogy IV catamarans and are restricted to 55 passengers, $220 per person, sailtrilogy.com/tour/lanai.